Permanent Residence Permit

-PLEASE NOTE that the new Immigration Regulations 2014 are currently contradicting the Immigration Act as amended in 2011 as far as the minimum period for co-habitation / marriage are concerned.
-While the Act requires five years, the Regulations speak now of two.
+PLEASE NOTE that the current Immigration Regulations 2014 still contradict the Immigration Act as amended in 2011 as far as the minimum period for co-habitation / marriage are concerned.
+While the Act requires five years, the 2014 Regulations speak actually of only two years.
 Therefore – and legally – the five year period still applies!

 A life partnership is only recognised by law, if it is a relationship between a South African citizen or permanent residence permit holder and a foreigner or – under the new Regulations – between two foreigners.
 A life partnership is recognised for both, homosexual as well as heterosexual couples.